Myles Powell leads No. 13 Seton Hall past Florida A&M 87-51

 UP NEXT

-Seton Hall: No. 11 Oregon in the Battle 4 Atlantis in the Bahamas.
+Seton Hall: Takes on No. 11 Oregon in the Battle 4 Atlantis in the Bahamas on Wednesday.

 Florida A&M: At Kansas State on Dec.
 2.